TL;DR

 What happens if the tenant disputes the deductions?

-Either party can initiate scheme adjudication.
-Decisions are binding and typically take 15-30 working days from full evidence submission.
-The 28-day statutory maximum runs from full evidence, not initial dispute.
+Either party can refer it to scheme adjudication.
+The decision is binding and usually lands in 15-30 working days once full evidence is in.
+The 28-day statutory maximum counts from full evidence, not from the initial dispute.

 Do I need to re-serve prescribed information after 1 May 2026?

 Yes.
-The conversion to assured periodic tenancies on 1 May 2026 is being treated by schemes as a new tenancy for prescribed information purposes.
-Landlords who haven’t re-served face the same 1-3× penalty exposure as those who never served correctly.
-Worth checking with your scheme directly.
+Schemes are treating the 1 May 2026 conversion to assured periodic tenancies as a new tenancy for prescribed-information purposes.
+A landlord who hasn’t re-served carries the same 1-3× exposure as one who never served correctly.
+Check directly with your scheme.

 Byline: Click Inventories Team